Lady-Binary/EasyLoU/README.md

 # CONTACTS

-You can contact me at ladybinary@protonmail.com
+You can contact me at ladybinary@protonmail.com, or you can also find me on the EasyLOU discord server https://discord.gg/RWAqYcV

 License
 -------